Access your Pro+ Content below.

 Case Study: Disaster recovery boosts business continuity

-This article is part of the November 2012 issue of Disaster recovery: An essential part of any business strategy
+This article is part of the CW Europe issue of November 2012

 Swedish mining and construction giant Sandvik simplified its interface with thousands of suppliers using an ERP data integration web portal from Liaison.

 A review of disaster recovery capabilities has made multinational recruitment firm Hudson more resilient in its day-to-day business